ewvnn/touch-grass/README.md

 - **Key takeaways from working with real-world frameworks:**
 We learned that using frameworks makes coding more efficient and simpler, especially for reusable content or components.
 - **Challenges faced and how they were resolved:**
 None of us had the technical knowledge to build a website, but it was a fulfilling challenge to learn along the way.
-We felt that we had a better understanding of the architecture required to build a website and how each aspect fucntions.
+We felt that we had a better understanding of the architecture required to build a website and how each aspect functions.
 When we encountered issues with ideation and coding, we consulted the professors, TAs and other seniors for help and advice, and worked toward getting to the next checkpoint.
 - **Insights on teamwork, project management, and problem-solving:**
 We worked cohesively as a team, exchanging ideas and communicating well such that our ideas were adequately translated onto the website.
 Project Management could be better allocated, as we mainly did our parts during our own time.
 We feel that we did divide the workload equally.